robertstass/ViewSelect/README.txt

 Select cryo-EM particles from a viewing direction distribution plot.

-This script will take an exported cryosparc .csg or .cs file and display a viewing direction distribution plot.
+This script will take an exported cryosparc .csg/.cs file or a relion star file and display a viewing direction distribution plot.
 The user can then draw circles on the plot to select particles that are of a particular orientation.
-Separate .csg/.cs files containing these particles are then saved that can be imported back into cryosparc.
+Separate .csg/.cs/.star files containing these particles are then saved that can be imported back into cryosparc/relion.

 Note that if you supply a .csg file, the corresponding .cs file must be present in the same directory.
 New .csg files are only output if a .csg file is input originally (Recommended as this makes re-importing easier).

 Usage:

-Start by exporting particles from the output tab of a 3D refinement job (Actions -> Export).
+For cryosparc, start by exporting particles from the output tab of a 3D refinement job (Actions -> Export).
+For relion, simply locate an appropriate star file from a 3D refinement.
 Then:

-python view_select.py cryosparc_exported_file.csg
+python view_select.py exported_file.csg
 or select the file from the GUI simply with python view_select.py